-The Company was originally organized in as a special purpose acquisition company with the intent of acquiring one or more operating businesses through a business combination transaction.
+The Company was originally organized as a special purpose acquisition company with the intent of acquiring one or more operating businesses through a business combination transaction.
 On October 20, 2009, the Company commenced operations upon consummation of the transactions contemplated by the Framework Agreement that the Company entered into on August 7, 2009 with NRDC Capital Management, LLC (the "Framework Agreement"), which, among other things, set forth the steps taken by the Company to continue its business as a REIT for U.S. federal income tax purposes commencing with its taxable year ended December 31, 2010.
-The Company cannot assure you that it will be able to operate its business successfully or implement its policies and strategies as described in this Annual Report on Form 10-K. The Company's ability to provide attractive risk adjusted returns to its stockholders over time is dependent on its ability both to generate sufficient cash flow to pay an attractive dividend and to achieve capital appreciation, and it cannot assure you it will do either.
-There can be no assurance that the Company will be able to generate sufficient revenue from operations to pay its operating expenses and make distributions to stockholders.
+The Company cannot assure you that it will be able to operate its business successfully or implement its policies and strategies as described in this Annual Report on Form 10-K.